ngs-docs/angus/analyzing_nanopore_data.rst

 (Ignore the error, we're expecting it because we have not given it any arguments!)

-For the rest of the software will use Linux brew: https://github.com/Linuxbrew/brew
+To install the rest of the software, we will use Linux brew: https://github.com/Linuxbrew/brew
 ::
     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Linuxbrew/install/master/install)"
     export PATH="$HOME/.linuxbrew/bin:$PATH"